HL7/davinci-alerts/source/pages/guidance.md

 {% include alert_scenarios.md %}
 {: .grid}

+Note to Balloters: The resources listed for scenarios that are not part of the initial phase are suggestions and will be reviewed and updated when these scenarios are added in future iterations of this IG.
+{:.note-to-balloters}

 [Example of an Alert Bundle](Bundle-admit-01.html) for a patient admission.

 ### Push Alert Notification

-The FHIR RESTful PUSH transaction provides a way for a Alert Sender to submit data-of-interest for a particular alert to the Alert Recipient.
-There is no expectation that the data submitted represents all the data required by the the Alert Reveiver, only that the data is known to be relevant to the triggering event.
+The [`$notify`] operation provides a way for an Alert Sender to submit data-of-interest in an Alert Bundle to the Alert Recipient.
+There is no expectation that the data submitted represents all the data required by the the Alert Recipient, only that the data is known to be relevant to the triggering event.

 The table in the previous section list the relevant resources to be included in the Alert Bundle and referenced in the `Communication.payload` element for a particular Alert scenario.
-The Alert Recipient simply accepts the submitted data and there is no further expectations.
-The response to this transaction interactions are defined in the base [FHIR specification].
+The Alert Recipient simply accepts and process the submitted data and there is no further expectations.
+The  response to the `$notify` operation and the transaction Bundle are defined in the base [FHIR specification].

-Note to Balloters: We are actively seeking input on what expectations should be defined for Alert delivery.
-Specifically sender side error handling and receiver side error handling.
+Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support "Guaranteed Delivery"
 {:.note-to-balloters}

 {% include img.html img="push_transaction.svg" caption="Figure 4" %}